 Small Cell Antennas in the City's Rights-of-Way

 As a result of increased demand for wireless broadband service and developments in wireless communications technology, cellular service providers have begun installing small short-range antennas as part of their network.
-While the Montgomery County Zoning Ordinance regulates the installation of antennas on private property in the City, City legislation is necessary to regulate installations in our rights-of-way.
+While the Montgomery County Zoning Ordinance regulates the installation of antennas on private property in the City, the City can regulate installations in City rights-of-way.

 Federal law requires that local governments allow the installation of small antennas and related equipment in their rights-of-way and limits their authority to regulate the installations and the fees they may charge for installation permit applications, for use of the right of way, and for attachment to government-owned poles.